FreeTAKTeam/FreeTAKServer-Docker/README.md

 The official Docker image for FreeTAKServer.

 ## Usage
+When using this docker container it is suggested that you use the `--restart unless-stopped` flag as shown in the examples.
+This will enure that the service automatically starts with the host and will restart if it encounters an error and crashes.
+The port mappings in the examples are required to make the service accessable to hosts.
+All environment variables are optional.
+All data is stored in a single directory for ease of persistent data between container versions.

 ### Ports
 The docker image runs the ports on the same defaults as FreeTAKServer.
 You can use the `-e` flag to map these ports to different ports or to run multiple FreeTAKServer's concurrently on the same host.